sevcsik/sevdev.hu/blog/posts/2017-12-26-discovering-nix-deploying-a-simple-nginx-with-nixops.md

 # swapon /dev/disk/by-label/swap
 </pre>

 After our mounts are set up, we create our target system's configuration.
-The `nixos-generate-config` utility uses the installation environment's state -- such as loaded kernel modules, network, mounts -- to generate a starter Nix expression.
+The `nixos-generate-config` utility uses the installation environment's state--such as loaded kernel modules, network, mounts--to generate a starter Nix expression.

 <pre class="sourceCode">
 # nixos-generate-config --root /mnt
 </pre>

 This generates two files: `/mnt/etc/nixos/configuration.nix` and `hardware-configuration.nix`.
 The latter one is imported by the former.
 As the name suggests, the latter one contains hardware-specific details such as mounts and kernel modules.
-It makes sense to keep it in a separate file, because it can be regenerated every time the hardware changes - which is a real use case on bare metal.
+It makes sense to keep it in a separate file because it can be regenerated every time the hardware changes--which is a real use case on bare metal.
 However, we'll manage this configuration with NixOps later, so it's ok to edit it.

 To make our system bootable, we need to add enable GRUB in the configuration.
 We add the following to `hardware-configuration.nix`: